 If your computer doesn't tick all the boxes, then it’s best not to try forcing it onto the latest OS as you’ll get all sorts of errors.
 But the PC Health Check app will link you to some handy info that'll help you upgrade your device so it can run Windows 11.

-3: Carry on using Windows 10
+4: Carry on using Windows 10 (with caution)

 Now, we wouldn't recommend this as you'll be vulnerable to security threats beyond October 2025 without those Microsoft updates covering your back.
 That is unless you pay for those extended security updates we just mentioned.
 Or, you could rely on some third-party antivirus software to keep your system safe post-2025.